 - Don't smell your food.

-As you can see these customs are quite practical and, while important for Italians, many are also valued practices in other countries.
-The galateo suggests also the following rules, although some of these may not be necessary in more informal settings:
+As you can see, these are quite practical customs which, while important for Italians, can be considered valued and common practices all over the world.
+The Galateo suggests more rules to follow when eating, even though some of these may not be necessary in more informal settings:

-These are the basic fundamentals Italians follow when eating a meal.
-It's important to remember them, although many Italians are quite flexible, especially in more informal situations.
+These are basic fundamentals pretty much all Italians follow when eating a meal.
+It's important to remember them, although many of us are quite flexible, especially in more informal situations.
 For example, if you're with friends, you'll likely see someone doing the famous scarpetta (cleaning the plate with a piece of bread), which isn't strictly seen as polite.

 Not every culture sees manners in the same light, and what may be acceptable in one country may not be in another.
 If in Italy try to remember these rules, after all it's important to remember that "When in Rome, do as the Romans do."
 If you want to get even better at the Italian table manners game, you should also learn a bit more about what to avoid when ordering your food, taking a look at some basic Italian eating rules.